sanskarchourasiya445/NoteNest/README.md

 🎉 My first full-stack project to learn and practice web development!

 NoteNest is a clean and simple notes app that helps users manage their ideas efficiently.
+It is fully responsive on both desktop and mobile, allowing users to view and manage their own notes securely.

 🔹 Features